 To publish, you must be a user on the npm registry.
-If you don't have one, create it with npm adduser.
-If you created one on the site, use npm login to store the credentials on the client.
+If you aren't a user, create an account by using npm adduser.
+If you created a user account on the site, use npm login to store the credentials on your client.

-npm config ls to ensure that the credentials are stored on your client.
-Check that it has been added to the registry by going to https://npmjs.com/~ npm publish to publish the package.
+npm whoamifrom a terminal to ensure that your credentials are stored on your client. npm publish to publish the package.